Abouelezz/tc/README.md

 Or

-`sbt run < simpleExample.txt` for easier data entering
+`sbt run < resources/examples/simpleExample.txt` for easier data entering

 ### As a library